 Section 1 Application

-1.2 Once an order is placed by the buyer/contractee (hereinafter: the client) these GTC are at the same time considered as accepted and as an integral part of the contract.
-Any conflicting or deviating conditions put forward by the client are hereby opposed.
-They will only become part of the contract if the supplier expressly agrees to them in individual cases.
+1.2 Once an order is placed by the buyer/contractee (hereinafter: client) these GTC are at the same time considered as accepted and as integral part of the contract.
+Any conflicting or deviating terms and conditions of the client are hereby opposed.
+They will only become part of the contract if the CT expressly agrees to them in individual cases in writing.

 1.4 These GTC only apply to entrepreneurs (Section 14 of the German Civil Code (BGB)), to legal persons under the public law or to a special fund under public law according to Section 310 Subsection 1 Sentence 1 of the German Civil Code (BGB).

 1.5 These GTC also apply to all future contracts with the client, in the most recent version on the date of conclusion of contract.

 1.6 Any agreements between the CT and the client as well as amendments and changes to these agreements have to be made in writing.
 This also applies to a waiver to the requirement of a written form.

 1.7 Sales Representatives and Sales Agents of the CT are not authorized to conclude agreements or to give approvals which deviate from these GTC.
 Only authorized employees of the CT can conclude legally effective individual agreements.

 Section 2 Offers, contract conclusion, offer documents, information and consultation